ChadUSF/hello_world/README.md

 # hello_world
-First babystep into GitHub with IEX
+Welcome respository in GitHub for IEX RA program.

 I am **Chad Lutz** and this is the start of an organzied GitHub account to display my experience and knowledge of data science tools.